 The Compensation Committee may, from time to time, award shares of restricted stock to executive officers at commencement of employment or in recognition of a promotion, added responsibilities, exemplary performance, to address market factors or to serve as a means to retain and motivate management.
-During Fiscal 2017, no time-based restricted stock was awarded.
+During Fiscal 2018, no time-based restricted stock was awarded to our Named Executive Officers.